-The agency does not cover:
+HCA does not cover:

-• Repairs (parts or labor) to equipment under warranty.

-This includes equipment that was rented and subsequently considered client-owned by the agency, but still under warranty.

-- A base or minimum labor fee that is added to the charges for the actual labor in doing the repair. - Equipment, when there is evidence of malicious damage, culpable neglect, or wrongful disposition.
+- Repairs (parts or labor) to equipment under warranty. - This includes equipment that was rented and subsequently considered clientowned by HCA, but still under warranty. - A base or minimum labor fee that is added to the charges for the actual labor in doing the repair. - Equipment, when there is evidence of malicious damage, culpable neglect, or wrongful disposition.